Henry McCardie: Death

 While on circuit in 1933 McCardie caught influenza, and the illness and lack of sleep that resulted from it drove him into a deep depression.
 On 26 April 1933, he shot himself in his flat; the coroner ruled that it was suicide.
 After his death, it came out that he had massive gambling debts, and that he was being blackmailed as a result.
 It was also suggested that his dabbling in the occult had given him a morbid premonition of death, and that he had come to believe that he was fated to die on a certain day.
 Several other causes have been suggested, including his quarrel with Scrutton, and it is possible that in his depressed condition a number of factors contributed to the act.

 In 2003, McCardie was identified in the autobiography "Mr Hardie" by Henry Archer as his father; the kind but secretive gentleman known to him by his mother as Mr Hardie and who went on holiday with them turned out to be Sir Henry McCardie.

-Henry Cecil in his memoir Just Within the Law wrote that "I have only the happiest memories of appearing before him".
+Henry Cecil wrote in his memoir Just Within the Law that "I have only the happiest memories of appearing before him".